desaianm/research_agent/README.md

 ## Contributing
 Contributions to enhance the AI Research Agent are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

-This repository is created to connect with render for API service and then output it into Notion Database.
 ![image](https://github.com/desaianm/research_agent/assets/46572436/d9f26e80-891d-4d4f-ac78-7db39bfcd826)

+# Flow Description
+This repository is dedicated to facilitating an automated workflow that meticulously monitors incoming emails for specified research topics.
+Upon detection, it initiates an HTTP request in response.
+The primary purpose of this automation is to seamlessly integrate with Render's API services, thereby streamlining the process of capturing and organizing the resultant data within a Notion database.
+This structured approach ensures a highly efficient and systematic management of information flow, from the initial email trigger to the final data storage.